paulhamsh/MIDI-Spark-Control-ESP32/README.md

 ## Acknowledgements

-All inspired by Justin Nelson and the marvellous #tinderbox https://github.com/jrnelson90/tinderboxpedal With thanks to gdsports on github for the MIDI USB host examples  https://github.com/gdsports/MIDIDump
+All inspired by Justin Nelson and the marvellous #tinderboxpedal https://github.com/jrnelson90/tinderboxpedal With thanks to gdsports on github for the MIDI USB host examples  https://github.com/gdsports/MIDIDump

 ![Spark Setups](https://github.com/paulhamsh/MIDI-Spark-Control-ESP32/blob/main/diagrams/SetupM5StackCore.jpg)